How to create a wonderful Kids Vegetable Garden

 4. time to become a gardener

 All the prepping is done, time to get outside and play.
 Prepare the soil and plant your seeds as per the instructions on the packet.
-We will be planting our seeds in the seedling starter trays since it's still a little cold outside, depending on your climate you might want to plant straight into the garden.
+We'll be planting our seeds in the seedling starter trays since it's still a little cold outside, depending on your climate you might want to plant straight into the garden.
 Once the seedlings have grown a couple of cm, they are strong enough to be moved outside.

 TIP: I'll be adding a few small plants (not seeds), to shorten the timeline till ripe vegetables.
 This staggers and lengthens the total harvesting season, keeping the kids interested for longer.